We all want to know how to improve spoken English.

 Knowing the correct way to use a word in any kind of sentence is important.
 This knowledge will help you while speaking.
 You won’t have to stop and think of different words—you’ll know exactly when you need to use that word while speaking.

-An even better idea is to learn word phrases, not just words.
+An even better idea to improve English is to learn word phrases, not just words.

 You might be using correct grammar and vocabulary, but it’s still not how a native speaker would say it.